mefiblogger/php-devbox/README.md

 php-devbox
 ==========

-A PHP devbox made with [Vagrant](https://www.vagrantup.com/) and [Chef](https://www.getchef.com/chef/) for super fast local developments.
+A PHP devbox made with [Vagrant](https://www.vagrantup.com/) and a bash installscript for super fast local developments.

-This is mostly just for playfully learn Vagrant and Chef.
+This is mostly just for playfully learn Vagrant.
 Feel free to do anything with it!

 ## How to start